Lotfollah Safi Golpaygani: Personal life and education

 Lotfollah was born in Golpayegan on 20 February 1919 into a religious family.
 His father, Mohammad Javad Safi Golpaygani, was a high ranking Shia scholar (Marja').
 His mother, known as Fatemeh Khanom, was the daughter of a Mujtahid called Akhund Mohammad Ali.
 His brother, Ali Safi Golpaygani was also a high ranking Shia scholar.
-He is also the son-in-law of Mohammad-Reza Golpaygani, and father-in-law of Ayatollah Ali Karimi Jahromi.
+He was also the son-in-law of Mohammad-Reza Golpaygani, and father-in-law of Ayatollah Ali Karimi Jahromi.

 While a child in Golpayegan, he was first introduced to basic books in Arabic literature Jalil al-Qadr, and Mullah Abu al-Qasim known as "Qutb".
 He continued his Islamic Studies with his father in Golpeygan, while there his father taught him Islamic Theology (Aqidah), Interpretation of the Quran (Tafsir), Hadith, Islamic Jurisprudence (Fiqh), Principles of Islamic jurisprudence (Usool Fiqh), as well as several other subjects.
 At the age of 22 in 1941, he left Golpeyegan and settled in Qom to further his Islamic Studies in the Qom Seminary.
-After spending a few years there, he visited Najaf to attend the Hawza Najaf for approximately 1 year, then returned back to Qom to partake in advanced Islamic Studies (Darse Kharej).
+After spending a few years there, he visited Najaf to attend the Hawza Najaf for approximately 1 year, then returned to Qom to partake in advanced Islamic Studies (Darse Kharej).
 He would spend the next 15 years there learning and attending lessons under many high ranking Shia scholars, as well as debating Islamic Mysticism.